passepartoutvpn/passepartout/README.md

 ### Import .ovpn profiles

 Passepartout can import .ovpn configuration files.
 This way you can fine-tune encryption without tweaking and reimporting a new configuration.
-Below are a few limitations worth mentioning.

-Unsupported:

-- UDP fragmentation, i.e. `--fragment`
-- Compression
-    - `--comp-lzo` other than `no`
-    - `--compress` other than empty
-- Proxy
-- External file references (inline `<block>` only)
-- Encrypted client certificate keys

-Ignored:

-- MTU overrides
-    - `--*-mtu` and variants
-    - `--mssfix`
-- Multiple `--remote` with different `host` values (first wins)

-Many other flags are ignored too but it's normally not an issue.
+You can find details on what may or may not work in the related section of the [TunnelKit README][dep-tunnelkit-ovpn].

 ## Installation